-Logging • Whather gore and ship complex have been was kept in check.
+Logging • Whether core and chip samples have been geologically and geotechnically logged to a was kept in check.
 Loss of fines was controlled through mist injection.
 It is not clear whether a relationship between recovery and grade occurs as recovery data was not collected (e.g. bag weights).
-Logging Whether core and cmp samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+Core and chips were logged to a level of detail to support the Mineral level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
-Core and chips were logged to a level of detail to support the Mineral Resource estimation.
+Resource estimation.
 Logging was qualitative in nature.
 All intersections were logged Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-Quality control procedures adopted for all sub- sampling stages to maximise representivity of samples.
+Quality control procedures adopted for all subsampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
 The nature and quality of the sampling suits the purpose, being exploration.
 The laboratory preparation is standard practice and has not been further refined to match the ore.
 QC in the lab prep stage was limited to taking pulp duplicates (e.g. no coarse crush duplicates were submitted) The sample split sizes (4-5 kg are regarded as more than adequate for the nature and type of material sampled.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
 Standard 50g fire assays with an AAS finish were used to get assay results.
 This is a total technique, and considered appropriate for this level of exploration.
 Quality control was carried out by inserting blanks and standards into the sampling chain and 5% intervals.
 These all showed acceptable levels of accuracy and precision.